-Run either as the 'postgres' user or an account that is allowed to connect as the postgres user.
+Simply run the script either as the 'postgres' user or an account that is allowed to connect as the postgres user.

 This should be run periodically from a CRON job, e.g. every hour.

 4.12 Configuring access to remote contigs